 - Once you’ve created a search worth saving, click Save in the toolbar.

 - Enter a name for the search.

 - Optionally store tags and the time range with the search.

 To reload your search results in Discover, click Open in the toolbar, and select the saved search.

-If the saved search is associated with a different index pattern than is currently selected, opening the saved search changes the selected index pattern.
+If the saved search is associated with a different data view than is currently selected, opening the saved search changes the selected data view.
 The query language used for the saved search is also automatically selected.

-- Open the main menu, then click Dashboard.
+- Open the main menu, and then click Dashboard.

 - Open or create the dashboard, then click Edit.

 - From the Types dropdown, select Saved search.